-Dr. Awuah-Offei is the author of a book and over 70 peer-reviewed journal and conference papers.
+Dr. Awuah-Offei is the author of a book and over 70 peer-reviewed journal and conference papers (see publications).
 He has also served as editor of a volume on Energy Efficiency in the Minerals Industry.
 He is also the author of three technical reports for US state and federal agencies.
 He is a member of the Editorial Board of the International Journal of Mining & Mineral Engineering.

 He has worked in surface gold mining and aggregates operations.
 He worked in the corporate engineering group of Granite Construction, Inc. (NYSE: GVA).
 His work with Granite included evaluating and managing (in conjunction with site engineers) capital expenditure projects; working with site engineers to optimize and improve mine and plant processes; long-range mine planning; and equipment management.
 He has taught graduate and undergraduate mining engineering courses in addition to his research responsibilities.